tomoyoshki/tillage_classification/README.md

 Author: Tommy Kimura

-[TOC]

 ## Introduction

 This is the Tillage Classification project that loads field images, classfies an image to one of the four classes – Grass, High Tillage, Low Tillage, and No Tillage, and then conduct analysis.
 This project belongs to National Center for Supercomputing Application, as a part of Dr.Kaiyu’s study.

-Some directories and files are too big in size to be uploaded to GitHub, therefore, I am storing them in using [Box]().
+Some directories and files are too big in size to be uploaded to GitHub, therefore, I am storing them in using [Box](https://uofi.box.com/s/wnqj881dcv2jgqko0sjnw80ke98jrhxl).
 This contains `StreetviewImages`, `StreetviewBoundaries`, and some previous models.

 ### Directory